redhat-developer/kam/docs/journey/day2/README.md

 * `environments/new-env/apps/app-bus/services/bus/base/kustomization.yaml`

 In the Service's base folder, an empty `config` folder is created.
-(Please create `config` if it does not exist.)
-This is the folder you will add `deployment yaml` files to specify how the Service should be deployed.
+This is the folder in which you will add `deployment yaml` files to specify how the Service should be deployed.

 * `environments/new-env/apps/app-bus/services/bus/base/config`